-- Association of the Bar of the City of New York (Past Member: Committee on Nonprofit Organizations; Committee on Pro Bono and Legal Services; Committee on Legal History; Education and the Law Committee)
+- Association of the Bar of the City of New York (Current Member: Committee on Nonprofit Organizations, Past Member: Committee on Pro Bono and Legal Services; Committee on Legal History; Education and the Law Committee)

 - American Bar Association (Exempt Organizations Committee)

 - “The Dartmouth College Case at 200,” The New Criterion (February 2019)